 Since this time, there have been many documented problems that have arisen that directly relate to its use, including the fact that it is likely many soldiers were not informed of the potential side-effects and did not consent to taking the drug.

 The ADF’s use of the drug is subject to a federal Senate Inquiry, the findings of which will be released November 29, 2018.

-If you are a former or current member of the Australian Defence Force, you may be entitled to compensation if you have been prescribed mefloquine and have suffered adverse side-effects as a result.
+If you are an Australian Defence Force member or veteran, you may be entitled to compensation if you have been prescribed mefloquine and have suffered adverse side-effects as a result.